-Our For The Love Of Money: Blacks On U.S. Currency Traveling Exhibition is off to an EXCELLENT start with 59,226 people having seen it to date!
+Our For The Love Of Money: Black Icons On U.S. Currency Traveling Exhibition is off to an EXCELLENT start with 59,226 people having seen it to date!

-For The Love Of Money: Blacks On U.S. Currency was recently featured in the New York Times in an article titled “A Museum Finds All Kinds Of Funk.”
+For The Love Of Money: Black Icons On U.S. Currency was recently featured in the New York Times in an article titled “A Museum Finds All Kinds Of Funk.”

 The article appeared on the front page of the August 13, 2017 Metro Section.